cctansh/FED-Assignment2/README.md

 - **CSS**: Styles the application's presentation layer, providing a polished and responsive user interface.

-- **Bootstrap Icons**: A library of icons used throughout the application for intuitive navigation and interaction cues.
+- **Bootstrap and Bootstrap Icons**: A library of CSS/JS code and icons used throughout the application for intuitive navigation and interaction cues.

 ## External Source Code